masesgroup/KNet/README.md

 ### News

 * V1.4.4+: From version 1.4.4 there is a new project, named KNetPS, which permits to write PowerShell client scripts for an Apache Kafka cluster and many other things, [here full usage](src/net/Documentation/articles/usagePS.md).
+* V1.4.7+: From version 1.4.7 there is a new project, named KNetConnect, to execute Apache Kafka Connect related jobs, [here full usage](src/net/Documentation/articles/usageConnect.md).

 ## Runtime engine